darinz/DL/10_Advanced_Architectures/02_gat.md

 Graph Attention Networks (GATs) introduce attention mechanisms to graph neural networks, allowing nodes to assign different importances (weights) to their neighbors during feature aggregation.

+> **Key Insight:** GATs enable each node to "focus" on the most relevant neighbors, improving performance on graphs with noisy or heterogeneous connections.

+> **Did you know?** The attention mechanism in GATs is inspired by the same principles as attention in transformers for NLP!

 ## 1. Motivation

 In standard GCNs, all neighbors contribute equally (after normalization).
 However, in many real-world graphs, some neighbors are more important than others.
 GATs address this by learning attention coefficients for each edge.

+> **Geometric Intuition:** Imagine a social network where some friends influence you more than others.
+GATs learn these influence weights automatically.

 ## 2. GAT Layer: The Math